Fox's Book of Martyrs

 jewels; but here is the key of a trunk which contains

-(the name of a priest's dwelling) and for our support while teaching the
+building a kyoung, (the name of a priest's dwelling) and for our support while

-religion of Christ.
+teaching the religion of Christ.
 Is it suitable that you should take it?
-(The Burmans are
+(The

-is in your possession,' I replied, 'search for yourselves.'
-'Have you not
+possession,' I replied, 'search for yourselves.'
+'Have you not deposited silver

 "They

-etc. My little work table and rocking chair, presents from my beloved brother,
+work table and rocking chair, presents from my beloved brother, I rescued from

 "As